cloudfoundry/cf-networking-release/src/example-apps/cats-and-dogs/README.md

 ## Backend
 The backend displays its container network IP if you visit `http://backend.bosh-lite.com/`.

-The backend serves pictures of cats on the ports specified in the environment variable `CATS_PORTS`, and responds to messages on the ports specified in the environment variable `UDP_PORTS`.
+The backend serves pictures of cats on the TCP ports specified in the environment variable `CATS_PORTS`, and responds to simple text messages on the UDP ports specified in the environment variable `UDP_PORTS`.

 ### Deploying
 ```
 cd cf-networking-release/src/example-apps/cats-and-dogs/backend
 cf push backend --no-start
-cf set-env backend CATS_PORTS "5678,9876"
+cf set-env backend CATS_PORTS "7007,7008"
 cf set-env backend UDP_PORTS "9003,9004"
 cf start backend
 ```